Warren Treadgold: Education

-Treadgold holds an AB from Harvard University (1970) and a PhD from the same university (1977).
-He wrote his AB thesis on Arianism as a force in politics, 429–586 under the guidance of Angeliki Laiou and Caroline Walker Bynum.
-The advisors of his PhD thesis on The nature of the Bibliotheca of Photius were Ihor Ševčenko and Herbert Bloch.
+Treadgold holds an A.B. from Harvard University (1970) and a Ph.D. from the same university (1977).
+He wrote his A.B. thesis on Arianism as a force in politics, 429–586 under the guidance of Angeliki Laiou and Caroline Walker Bynum.
+The advisors of his Ph.D. thesis on The nature of the Bibliotheca of Photius were Ihor Ševčenko and Herbert Bloch.

 Academic career

-He initially held a series of visiting lectureships and research fellowships: at University of California, Los Angeles (1977–78), Ludwig Maximilian University of Munich (1978–80), Stanford University (1980–82), and Free University of Berlin (1982–83).
+He initially held a series of visiting lectureships and research fellowships: at the University of California, Los Angeles (1977–78), LMU Munich (1978–80), Stanford University (1980–82), and the Free University of Berlin (1982–83).

-From 1983 to 1988 he was an assistant professor of history at Hillsdale College in Michigan.
+From 1983 to 1988, he was an assistant professor of history at Hillsdale College in Michigan.
 In 1988, he joined the Florida International University in Miami, where he was promoted to professor of history.
 He was a visiting fellow at All Souls College, Oxford in 1989 and a fellow at the Woodrow Wilson International Center for Scholars in 1996–1997.
 In 1997, he left Florida for Saint Louis University and has taught there since.

 He is a member of the American Historical Association, the Society for Classical Studies, the Medieval Academy of America, and the American Association of University Professors.

 His interest in the political, economic, military, social, and cultural history of the Byzantine Empire extends to the Byzantine historians themselves.